The Power of Two Choices for Random Walks: Introduction

 In this section we shall present the main results we have obtained for CRW.
 The numbers of these theorems correspond to where they appear in the paper, although some theorem statements have been simplified for ease of exposition.

 The CRW is not reversible in general, however, we show that it can emulate certain reversible chains.
-Combining this with the well-known connection between electrical networks and reversible Markov chains, we obtain the following general bound on the maximum hitting time $\ttwoh(G)$ between any two vertices of a graph $G$ {Theorem \ref{quad-cover}} \begin{thm:quad-cover}For any finite graph $G$ we have $\ttwoh(G)<3|E|$ and $\ttwoh(G)<n^2$. \end{thm:quad-cover}
+Combining this with the well-known connection between electrical networks and reversible Markov chains, we obtain the following general bound on the maximum hitting time $\ttwoh(G)$ between any two vertices of a graph $G$. \begin{theorem} For any finite graph $G$ we have $\ttwoh(G)<\min\{3\abs{E}, n^2\}$. \end{theorem}

-This is tight up to constants at both ends of the density spectrum and improves considerably over the well-known $\BO{n |E|}$ worst-case bound for the simple random walk.
+This is tight up to constants at both ends of the density spectrum and improves considerably over the well-known $\BO{n \abs{E}}$ worst-case bound for the simple random walk.
 A witness to tightness for sparse graphs is traversing a path from end to end, and for dense graphs hitting a vertex connected by a single edge to a clique.

+Most of this paper focuses on the cover time $\ttwo(G)$ for CRW on a graph $G$ under an optimal strategy.
+For the SRW $\thit$, the maximum hitting time between any two vertices, determines the cover time up to a $\log n$ factor by Matthew's bound \cite[Ch.\ 11.2]{levin2009markov}.
+However, due to the effect of the choices, this does not apply to the CRW and so we develop other methods to bound $\ttwo$.